-Researchers at Waterloo Institute for Nanotechnology (WIN) collaborate across 9 different departments to discover and innovate new ideas, inventions and improve on our quality of life, all made possible by state of the art facilities and equipment.
+Researchers at Waterloo Institute for Nanotechnology (WIN) collaborate across eleven different departments to discover and innovate new ideas, inventions and improve on our quality of life — all made possible by state-of-the-art facilities and equipment.

 WIN research is global.
 Its membership is interdisciplinary and collaborative.
 Its focus is on the future and on improving the quality of life for all.

 Science and discovery are at the heart of our research.
 But it is our commitment to real-world innovation and application engineering that defines nanotechnology research at WIN.

 We believe that discovery and innovation happens at the interfaces of traditional disciplines.
 For that reason, WIN research faculty are drawn from eleven departments: Applied Mathematics, Biology, Chemical Engineering, Chemistry, Civil and Environmental Engineering, Electrical and Computer Engineering, Mechanical and Mechatronics Engineering, Physics, the School of Environment, Enterprise and Development, the School of Pharmacy, and Systems Design Engineering.

 Characterization, 2D and quantum materials, quantum dots, CNT, biomaterials, additive manufacturing.